jahmad7/LandingPageCopyGenerator/README.md

 - Output JSON File: The updated JSON structure is saved to an output file (output.json) in a results folder.
 - Extraction Summary File: A separate file (extraction_output_filename.json) is also created.
 This file contains the GUID, type, old text, and new text for each updated text element, providing a quick reference without needing to parse the entire JSON file.

 ### Detailed Explanation of the Code
 The code is designed to be modular and efficient, ensuring ease of maintenance and scalability.
 Here are the key functions:

 - extract_text_elements(json_data):

-Recursively traverses the JSON structure to extract text elements and store them in a hash map with GUID as the key.
+Purpose: Recursively traverses the JSON structure to extract text elements.
+Process: Moves through "boxes" until it reaches "widget" levels, where it looks for "options" or "doc" objects to find text content.
+Output: Stores the extracted text, type, GUID, and section name in a hash map for efficient access and updating.

-- generate_new_texts(text_elements, context):
+- generate_new_texts(text_elements, context, json_summary):

-Uses OpenAI's API to generate new text based on the provided context and updates the hash map with new text values.
+Purpose: Uses OpenAI's API to generate new text based on the provided context.
+Process:
+Constructs prompts based on the section context, including the section name, old texts, and new texts generated so far.
+Ensures the AI generates text that maintains the format of the original text (e.g., company name, question, name and position).
+Provides specific instructions to ensure the new text is contextually appropriate and maintains continuity within the section.
+Output: Updates the hash map with new text values, including the section context.

 - update_text_elements(json_data, updated_texts):

-Recursively traverses the JSON structure again to update the text elements with new values from the hash map. main():
+Purpose: Recursively traverses the JSON structure again to update the text elements with new values.

-The main function orchestrates the process: reading the input JSON file, extracting text elements, generating new text, updating the JSON structure, and saving the output files.
+Process: Uses the hash map to replace old text elements with new ones, ensuring the JSON structure is updated accordingly.

+- main():

+Purpose: Orchestrates the entire process.
+Process:
+Reads the input JSON file.
+Extracts text elements using extract_text_elements.
+Generates new text using generate_new_texts.
+Updates the JSON structure with update_text_elements.
+Saves the updated JSON structure and extraction output to output files.